renzcarlo24/ITBA-3207-Team-Big-Bytes/README.md

 However, according to UNEP 2021 (United Nations Environment Programme), the major contributors to food waste in Philippines come from a variety of sources, including private households (11%), food establishments (5%) and retailers (2%).
 Using these data, it seeks to add environmental and social considerations in order to achieved more sustainable solutions from the range of feasible waste management options.
 In addition to the issues that must be addressed, when food dumped in landfills that is wrapped inside the plastic bags and eventually trapped in massive piles of garbage, it is deprived of oxygen, which is a necessary component for food to decompose naturally.
 As a result, the rotting food releases methane – a potent greenhouse gas with a global warming potential that is approximately 28-34 times greater than carbon dioxide.

 ## Significance of the proposed topic
-the key findings of this study may be significant and redound the following entities
+The key findings of this study may be significant and redound the following entities

 **Community.** Foods that are still edible and haven't gone bad can be donated.
 This will benefit one’s community by providing donated untouched food to individuals who may not have a consistent food supply that would have otherwise gone to waste and landfills.
 A cruel irony that we must face is that, there are families that go hungry and yet lots of food goes to waste every day.
 As a result, this data analysis will address effective food preservation in households by giving a strategy and tactics that will be beneficial to individuals in need of food.

 **Animal Welfare Organization.** An approach for animal feed will be covered in this study.
 Instead of dumping excess food into landfills, it’s more useful if it can serve as food for stray animals.
 In order to be used for animal feeding, foods must either be edible or inedible for humans but surely consumable for animals because spoiled foods contain bacteria and harmful toxins are harmful for animals.
 Using the method for animal feed wiil  help reduce food waste.

-**Government.** The analysis and key findings in this study can be use by any government sectors in reducing waste to achieve sustainable solutions can be derived from the range of feasible waste management options in this study.
+**Government.** The analysis and key findings of this study can be use by any government sectors in reducing waste to achieve sustainable solutions that can be derived from the range of feasible waste management options in this study.

 **Farmer or Agriculturists.** Since the study also cover the food waste that can be converted into organic fertilizers, the plants to be grown in the rich soil will be apparently healthy.
 Those who grow plants particularly farmers, will find this analysis useful for a quick but secure production of crops through the method of using the food waste as organic fertilizers instead of chemical fertilizers.